WhiterDig/BackPi/README.md

 # BackPi

-When installing this package make sure to run a
+Before using this application, cd to the project directory and run a

 ```
 go get -u github.com/kardianos/govendor